Your basket is currently empty!

 Tax Allowances

-Various tax allowances allow individuals to earn a certain amount of income tax-free.
-The main allowances that you need to be aware of are:
+Various tax allowances let individuals earn a certain amount of income tax-free.
+The main allowances you need to be aware of are:

-- Personal allowance – Individuals can earn up to £12,570 tax-free per annum.
+- Personal allowance – You can earn up to £12,570 tax-free during the tax year.

 If interest income pushes you into a higher tax bracket when added to your other income, you will lose part of the savings allowance.
 The dividend allowance is fully available regardless of your total income.
 The personal allowance reduces when your adjusted net income exceeds £100,000 by £1 for every £2 earned over £100,000.
 You lose the personal allowance once your income exceeds £125,140.